How CAPTCHA Works

 Here's how it works: First, the administrator of the reCAPTCHA program digitally scans a book.
 Then, the reCAPTCHA program selects two words from the digitized image.
 The application already recognizes one of the words.
 If the visitor types that word into a field correctly, the application assumes the second word the user types is also correct.
 That second word goes into a pool of words that the application will present to other users.
 As each user types in a word, the application compares the word to the original answer.
 Eventually, the application receives enough responses to verify the word with a high degree of certainty.
 That word can then go into the verified pool.

 It sounds time consuming, but remember that in this case the CAPTCHA is pulling double duty.
-Not only is it verifying the contents of a digitized book, it's also verifying that the people filling out the form are actually people.
+Not only is it verifying the contents of a digitized book, it's also verifying that the people filling out the web form are actually human users.
 In turn, those people are gaining access to a service they want to use.

 Next, we'll take a look at the process that goes into creating a CAPTCHA.